Learn more about turmeric's benefits, uses, and how it can work in your favor even in survival mode.

-Arthritis is bad news for hard-working preppers and survivalist.
-For a disease linked to inflammation, turmeric’s anti-inflammatory property is good news, indeed.
+Arthritis is bad news for hard-working preppers and survivalists.
+For a disease linked to inflammation, turmeric's anti-inflammatory property is good news, indeed.

-For healthy preppers, think about adding turmeric in your diet.
-Remember to avoid putting too much strain on your joints also — you need rest, too.
+For healthy preppers, think about adding turmeric to your diet.
+Remember to avoid putting too much strain on your joints — you need rest, too.

 If you're bugged by arthritis now, you can make this turmeric tea:

 - Boil two cups of water first, with a teaspoon of turmeric powder and half a teaspoon of pepper

 - Simmer for 10 to 15 minutes then add honey and lemon to taste.